 Understanding community composition and the processes governing this are challenges for conservation biology with innovatove applications in habitat management, creation and restoration.

 Acquiring the knowledge, skills, attitudes and values necessary to shape a sustainable future is also a challenge .
-Living Labs can be transformational for education for sustainable development: https://www.the-ies.org/resources/living-labs.
+Living Labs (https://www.the-ies.org/resources/living-labs) and Responsible Futures (http://www.celt.mmu.ac.uk/good_practice/gpentry.php?id=109) initatives can be transformational for education for sustainable development.

 Alison Brown (completed 1999), Katherine Lawton (completed 2005), Jill Edmondson (completed 2005), Emma-Lee Glen (Director of Studies, completed 2009), Jonathan Davies (completed 2016), Emily Schofield (2016 – ongoing), Sara-Xaali O'Reilly Berkeley (2017 – ongoing), Sigrun Wagner (2018 – ongoing)